-Victoria’s Workers Compensation Act+
+Victoria’s Compensation Laws

 To be eligible to claim Workers Compensation in Victoria you have to be identified as a Victorian worker (a worker can be part-time, full-time or casual) and have had sustained an injury in the workplace in the state of Victoria.

 What are my limitations in Victoria?